Learn More and ApplyHistory (MA)

 Conduct

-Faculty retain the right to define and enforce appropriate etiquette for the promotion of collegiality and civility.
+Faculty members retain the right to define and enforce appropriate etiquette for the promotion of collegiality and civility.
 Instructors have the right to remove any offender(s) from the classroom.
-In cases of serious or repeated misconduct, the program director in consultation with the instructor and the chairperson may remove the student(s) from a course and/or the graduate program.
+In cases of serious or repeated misconduct, the Graduate Director in consultation with the instructor and the chairperson may remove the student(s) from a course and/or the graduate program.

 Conditional Admission